Acupuncture + TCM for General Health

 What is Acupuncture, and What Does it Do?

-Acupuncture is part of a system of medicine that originated in China more than 3000 years ago.
-Acupuncture is the insertion of tiny hair thin needles placed on specific anatomic points that restores the body's energy flow so that a perfect equilibrium and balance can exist.
-When the energy flow is restored blood and qi circulate and this allows the body to what it naturally is drawn to do, that is come back to balance and heal it's self.
+Acupuncture is part of a medical system that originated in China over 3,000 years ago.
+It involves the insertion of tiny, hair-thin needles at specific anatomical points.
+This process restores energy flow in the body, ensuring equilibrium and balance.
+When the energy flow is restored, blood and Qi circulate effectively, allowing the body to return to balance and heal naturally.

 What are Qi and Meridians?